How to Fix “Error Code: BLZBNTBGS8000001C” on Battle.Net?

 Accessing the Blizzard Entertainment folder

-1. Open a Run dialog box by pressing the Windows key + R buttons, then type ‘cmd’ inside the search bar and press the CTRL + Shift + Enter buttons to open the CMD with admin privileges.
+1. Open a Run dialog by pressing Windows key + R, then type ‘cmd’.
+Press CTRL + Shift + Enter to run the command prompt as administrator.

 Opening a CMD command